Injera Firfir

 3. 03

-Stir in the garlic, ginger, and diced tomatoes, cooking until the tomatoes break down completely.
-Pour in the water and kosher salt, increase the heat slightly, and simmer for 5 minutes until it resembles a rich, loose tomato soup.
+Stir in the minced garlic, grated ginger, and diced tomatoes, cooking for 3 to 4 minutes until the tomatoes break down entirely.
+Pour in the water and salt, increase the heat slightly, and let the sauce simmer and thicken for about 5 minutes until it resembles a rich, loose tomato soup.

 4. 04

-Stir in the mekelesha, a fragrant finishing spice blend that loses its volatile magic if boiled too heavily, and drop the heat to the absolute lowest setting.
+Stir in the Mekelesha and immediately turn the heat down to the absolute lowest setting.

 5. 05